adobe/places-monitor-ios/README.md

 ## Contributing to the project

 Looking to contribute to this project?
-Please review our [Contributing guidelines](.github/CONTRIBUTING.md), prior to opening a pull request.
-We look forward to working with you.
+Please review our [Contributing guidelines](.github/CONTRIBUTING.md) prior to opening a pull request.

+We look forward to working with you!

 ## Environment setup